As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 This beautiful waterfront city is my favourite Nordic destination with plenty to get your teeth stuck in to including the colourful harbour, the alternative free town of Christiania and Tivoli gardens amusement park that inspired Disneyland.

-Gothenburg is the perfect introduction to Sweden and is known as it’s culinary capital.
+Gothenburg is the perfect introduction to Swedish culture and is known as it’s culinary capital.
 Restaurants here will serve some of the freshest sea food straight from the north sea.

 Visit Sweden’s largest fish auction over at Gothenburg harbour or head to the top of The Lipstick building for views of the city (or visit Ramberget for an equally incredible view for free).